GCT Featured Articles

 Urban planning draws on engineering and architectural disciplines, as well as social and political concerns.
 Urban planning is variously a technical profession, an endeavor involving political will and public participation, and an academic discipline.
 Urban planning concerns itself with both the development of open land (“greenfield sites” - undeveloped land without infrastructure or buildings) and the revitalization of existing parts of the city.
 Therefore, it involves goal setting, data collection and analysis, forecasting, design, strategic thinking, and public consultation.

 The process of urban planning involves the disciplines of engineering and architecture; as in transportation and building planning.
 Ideally, a city striving to become a sustainable city would prioritize green building, especially LEED construction practices.
 Of critical importance in the ongoing development of modern sustainable cities is the practice of retrofitting existing buildings to high energy efficiency standards; and sustainable mass transportation, especially electrification.

-The benefits of mass transit in relation to lower fuel consumption than private vehicles involves lower fuel consumption per passenger, as seen in the following statistics from the official website of the state of Delaware:
+The benefits of mass transit in relation to lower fuel consumption than private vehicles involves lower fuel consumption per passenger, as seen in the following statistics:

 Modern rail modes (commuter rail, light rail) continue to be promising types of sustainable mass public transit; particularly electric urban rail (light rail).
-Electric light rail (electric trams, trolleys, street cars, etc...) provide various benefits relating to cost effectiveness; and the low maintenance needs, and low energy demands of light rail make this form of transportation highly efficient.
+Electric light rail (electric trams, trolleys, streetcars, etc...) provide various benefits relating to cost-effectiveness.
+The low maintenance needs and low energy demands of light rail make this form of transportation highly efficient.
 Environmental benefits of sustainable public mass transit include the reduction of carbon dioxide, as well as the reduction of carbon monoxide and nitrogen oxide.

 These cities exemplify successful sustainable urban planning design and implementation: